I have come to realize God meets people where they are.

 but the Lord directs his steps.

-In my latter says now, as a journeyer who moves a bot slower, I have come to see things slightly differently than both paradigms.
-I think we can find the truth “out there”, and we can find truth “within”, but truth is not limited in any one “place”.
+In my latter days now, as a journeyer who moves a bit slower, I have come to see things slightly differently.
+Neither paradigm rings completely true.
+I think we can find truth “out there”, and we can find truth “within”, but truth is not limited in any one “place”.
 Truth is part of the fabric of reality – the world God created.

 I certainly don’t want to make light of the search!
 The search is critical.
 We have to want it.
 We need to orientate our hearts toward “finding it”.
-We need to value the truth for its own sake and be willing to let go of anything that runs counter to it – even if we don’t like it, even if the truth doesn’t look all that attractive to us… even of the truth is hard.
+We need to value the truth for its own sake and be willing to let go of anything that runs counter to it – even if we don’t like it, even if the truth doesn’t look all that attractive to us… even if the truth is hard.